vin792/Data_Bootcamp_Final_Project/README.md

 In particular, we have:

 Clearly acknowledged the work and efforts of others when submitting written work as our own.
-The incorporation of the work of others{including but not limited to their ideas, data, creative expression, and direct quotations (which should be designated with quotation marks), or para-phrasing thereof- has been fully and appropriately referenced using notations both in the text and the bibliography.
+The incorporation of the work of others (including but not limited to their ideas, data, creative expression, and direct quotations (which should be designated with quotation marks), or para-phrasing thereof- has been fully and appropriately referenced using notations both in the text and the bibliography.

 And we understand that: